 In season two, Omar testifies in court against Bird for the murder of a witness who had testified against D'angelo Barksdale.
 During his testimony Omar admits that he makes his living by robbing drug dealers.However, in the American criminal justice system one cannot be arrested for being a criminal, only for committing crimes.
 While Omar admits that he robs people (and it can be inferred that he is also involved in narcotics distribution) he doesn't admit to any specific instances of robbery.
 The only crime he actually admits to is shooting Mike-Mike "in his hind parts", a crime for which he had already been arrested and tried.

 While in prison, Avon discovers that one of the guards, who has been giving Wee-Bey a hard time, is dealing drugs to inmates.
-Stringer then contacts Blind Butchie, who sells the guard the drugs and gets him to give the guard a poisoned package.
-That causes several inmates to overdose in one night.
+Stringer then contacts Blind Butchie, who sells the guard the drugs and gets him to give the guard a poisoned package ("hot shots" which is also the title of the episode) that causes several inmates to overdose in one night.
 The prison authorities, desperate to catch who is behind the drugs, agree to offer reduced sentences for information.
 Avon comes forward and agrees to identify the dealer in exchange for getting his parole hearing moved up and for the prison to recommend his release.
 In the end he only serves a single year in prison before being released.

 The corners are strategic spots throughout the city at various intersections where dealers (sometimes called "slingers") will sell their supply.
 The corners are exceptional territory for a crime family like the Barksdales or Marlo Standfield because they're visible to people driving by or people walking on the street.
 In Season 4, Bodie has a prime corner near a convenience store where a lot of people go to buy groceries.
 In Season 3, Marlo is encroaching gradually on Barksdale territory on the West Side of the city.
 One of the corners he seizes is a prime spot that used to belong to the Barksdales.
 Bodie makes the bold move of moving himself and his small crew about halfway up the block & closer to the corner so they can have a better opportunity to sling their supply.
 Marlo responds by telling them to back off.During Season 3, Avon is concerned & even obsessed with taking back his old territory, much of which was lost when he went to prison at the end of Season 1.
 Avon is ready for an all-out war in the streets to take his corners back from Marlo, an idea that Stringer objects to because of the violence involved, the casualties both sides would suffer & the attention such a move would draw from the police.